adibzailan/batch_rename/README.md

 ## Contributing

 Contributions to the Batch File Renaming Tool project are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

+## Feedback and Support

+If you encounter any bugs, have feature requests, or need assistance, please open an issue on the project's GitHub page.
+When reporting issues, please include the error report if one was generated, or provide as much detail as possible about the problem and the steps to reproduce it.